 The boots will be the indicator for you to service the CV, time by time, heat by heat, the grease itself will degrade, now it’s time to inspect and refresh!

 DISCLAIMER: I can not say this is the best or safest way to do.
 I am not responsible for any thing you damage, or what ever harm you cause to yourself or others.
 This is how I did it and it worked for me.

-Since this job requires quite a bit of disassembly, you may want to take advantage of the opportunity and change out your brake pads/rotors or do front suspension & sway bar maintenance (Bushing replacement)
+Since this job requires quite a bit of disassembly, you may want to take advantage of the opportunity and change out your front brake service or do front suspension & sway bar maintenance (Bushing replacement)

 Raise both front wheels off the ground and secure car with jack stands .
 Remove wheel.

 Raise the locking tap on the spindle nut and remove it.
 I have 2 method to remove the high torque spindle nut: